Italiana flag

 Diplomatico di carriera, scrittore, saggista, docente universitario.

+Claudio Pacifico, Italian diplomat, writer and essayist, was born in Rome in 1947.
 He obtained the Classical High School Diploma at the Liceo Ennio Quirino Visconti Lyceum in Rome (1965) and graduated in Law, with the highest grade of 110 cum laude, at the La Sapienza University of Rome (1971).
 He specialized in international disciplines studying at Johns Hopkins University, University of Baltimore, Bologna Center (1971-1972) and at Winston Churchill College in Cambridge, University of Cambridge in the United Kingdom (1972).
+He attended courses for the Research Doctorate (PhD) in Law at the La Sapienza University of Rome and the preparation course for a diplomatic career (1973-1974).
+Subsequently, he attended a postgraduate summer course at Harvard University in Cambridge, Boston, Massachusetts, in the United States (1981).
+In 1974, he joined the Italian diplomatic service, where he served until his retirement on January, 1st 2013.

-In his long career, Ambassador Pacifico carried out his diplomatic service in places of particular importance for Italian interests (starting with the Embassy of Italy in Washington) and also on the front line in contexts of real danger, sometimes in theatres of war, such as the Iran upon the Iranian Revolution; Somalia during tribal and civil war; Sudan, at the time of Bin Laden's refuge there and thus the target of American bombs; Colonel Mouammar Gaddafi's Libya, or even the Bangladesh in times of cyclones and the worst pandemics; and finally Egypt of the Tahrir Square Revolution, the epicentre and symbol of the so-called Arab Springs, where he was strongly committed to the protection of our compatriots and the important interests of Italian companies until the end of his career.
+In his long career, Ambassador Pacifico carried out his diplomatic service in places of particular importance for Italian interests (starting with the Embassy of Italy in Washington) and also on the front line in contexts of real danger, sometimes in theaters of war, such as the Iran upon the Iranian Revolution; Somalia during tribal and civil war; Sudan, at the time of Bin Laden's refuge there and thus the target of American bombs; Colonel Mouammar Gaddafi's Libya, or even the Bangladesh in times of cyclones and the worst pandemics; and finally Egypt of the Tahrir Square Revolution, the epicenter and symbol of the so-called Arab Springs, where he was strongly committed to the protection of our compatriots and the important interests of Italian companies until the end of his career.

-On 17 June 1983 he returned to Rome to the headquarters of the Italian Foreign Ministry.
-He takes up service, first as Deputy Head of Office for the Middle East, then as Head of Office for Asia in the Directorate for Development Cooperation.
-From June 1984 to February1987 he was Head of the Secretariat of Undersecretary Bruno Corti with responsibility for the Mediterranean and the Middle East, Eastern Europe, Asia and Oceania.
+On July 19, 1979, he was transferred to the Italian Embassy in Washington, where he remained until June 1983.
+On June 17, 1983, he returned to Rome to the headquarters of the Italian Foreign Ministry.
+He took up service first as Deputy Head of Office for the Middle East, then as Head of Office for Asia in the Directorate for Development Cooperation.
+From June 1984 to February 1987, he was Head of the Secretariat of Undersecretary Bruno Corti, with responsibility for the Mediterranean and the Middle East, Eastern Europe, Asia, and Oceania.

-Again in recognition of his service in Somalia, in 1991 he was appointed, for the first time, Ambassador of Italy in Dhaka, Bangladesh, at the time the youngest Ambassador on the entire Italian diplomatic network.
-He took up his duties on 23 August 1991.
+Again, in recognition of his service in Somalia, in 1991, he was appointed, for the first time, Ambassador of Italy in Dhaka, Bangladesh, at the time the youngest Ambassador in the entire Italian diplomatic network.
+He assumed his duties on August 23, 1991.
+On May 2, 1995, he returned to Rome, to the Farnesina (Italian Ministry of Foreign Affairs), as Director of the Middle East Office in the Directorate General for Political Affairs.

 Italian Ambassador to Sudan